How to Stop Drinking on your Own

 7. If you feel sad or hopeless, then you’re most likely a little short on self-love and don’t really have a lot of meaning/purpose in your life.
 That all can change when you uncover and address the root causes of alcoholism.
 While it is true that alcohol is a depressant, oddly enough, people use it to alleviate depression.
 When the effects from the alcohol subside, though, depression returns and, in most cases, is more severe.
 Instead of anesthetizing your depression with alcohol, I recommend marginalizing it with a boost of self-esteem and some purpose.

-Get the complete, 5-step plan to quit on your own.
+Get the complete, 5-step plan to stop drinking on your own.
 Download my free e-guide “Stop Drinking Secrets, Revealed ” on the home page.
 Click on home under quick links at the bottom of this page.